 Here are a few examples of telemedicine’s potential in the LTACH setting.

-- Economies of scale.
-One telemedicine primary care physician or hospitalist can typically cover rounding requirements for five LTACHs with a total of 100 beds among them.
+- Hospital Staff Management: One telemedicine primary care physician or hospitalist can typically cover rounding requirements for five LTACHs with a total of 100 beds among them.

-- Night coverage.
-With a telemedicine team providing comprehensive coverage of night calls, code management and admission, an LTACH can let its physicians recharge and revitalize, knowing their patients are in good hands at night.
+- Night Shift Coverage: With a telemedicine team providing comprehensive coverage of night calls, code management and admission, an LTACH can let its physicians recharge and revitalize, knowing the patients have high quality care at night.

 - Patient Rounds: Other than routine daily rounds, physicians are also needed at an LTACH to perform rounds—that is, rounds to identify any decline among patients.
 Our TeleHospitalists and TeleNocturnists perform rounds to support onsite physicians or nursing staff.

 Using telehealth and nursing, a physician can consult with a patient in a few minutes of receiving request.
 Our consistent response times are another reason telemedicine is working at Long-Term Acute Care Hospitals.
 Our telehealth programs have grown so much over the last year—among critical access hospitals and at LTACH.